ballerina-attic/module-smb/README.md

 Download and install [Ballerina](https://ballerinalang.org/downloads/).

 ### Pull the Module
-You can pull the SMB module from Ballerina Central using the command:
+Pull the SMB module from Ballerina Central using this command:
 ```ballerina
 $ ballerina pull wso2/smb
 ```